C0C0B01/Lumi/CONTRIBUTING.md

 - No plugins requiring users to enter their own API keys.
 - Avoid introducing new dependencies unless absolutely necessary.

-#### Improve Wintry Itself
+#### Improve Lumi Itself

-If you have ideas for improving Wintry or want to propose a new plugin API, open a feature request to start a discussion.
+If you have ideas for improving Lumi or want to propose a new plugin API, open a feature request to start a discussion.

 Found a bug or typo?
 Feel free to fix it!